-I get it, some days are ridiculously frustrating and messed up and you’re left feeling like there’s nothing you can do to make it better.
-You might’ve absentmindedly + accidentally stirred your tea the wrong way and walla! – the whole day ends up feeling like crap.
+I get it, some days are ridiculously frustrating, completely messed up, and you’re left feeling like there’s nothing you can do to make it better.
+You might’ve absentmindedly, or accidentally stirred your tea the wrong way and walla! – the whole day ends up feeling like crap.

 What?
 Was that not how you expected this to begin?